librenms/librenms/doc/Installation/Installation-CentOS-7-Apache.md

     setsebool -P httpd_can_sendmail=1

 ##### Allow fping
-Create the file http_fping.tt with the following contents:
+Create the file http_fping.tt with the following contents.
+You can create this file anywhere, as it is a throw-away file.
+The last step in this install procedure will install the module in the proper location.
 ```
 module http_fping 1.0;